Latin declension: Adjectives

+An adjective agrees with its corresponding noun in number, gender, and case; they do not agree in declension type.
+Therefore, adjectives do not necessarily take the same ending as their nouns, although this often happens to be the case.

 First- and second-declension adjectives

 First- and second-declension adjectives are inflected in the masculine, the feminine and the neuter; the masculine form typically ends in -us (although some end in -er, see below), the feminine form ends in -a, and the neuter form ends in -um.
 Therefore, some adjectives are given like altus, alta, altum.

 Adjectives ending -ius use the vocative -ie (ēbrie, "[O] drunk man", vocative of ēbrius), just as in Old Latin all -ius nouns did (fīlie, "[O] son", archaic vocative of fīlius).

 First- and second-declension -r adjectives

 Some first- and second-declension adjectives' masculine forms end in -er.
 As with second-declension -r nouns, some adjectives retain the e throughout inflection, and some omit it.
 Sacer, sacra, sacrum omits its e while miser, misera, miserum keeps it.